-Raghav, an engineering student has been making rounds of many study fairs looking for information on foreign universities.
+Raghav, an engineering student, has been making rounds of many study fairs looking for information on foreign universities.
 “I am planning to pursue MBA abroad.
 But the problem I am facing is that I am not sure of whom to approach,” he says.
 Raghav is only a part of an ever increasing number of prospective international students who want to explore study opportunities abroad.
-Did you know that, currently, there are over 6 million international students in the world?
+There are over 6 million international students in the world?
 And that number is set to increase with even more students willing to experience life at foreign campuses.

 What is Careers360 G-LAP?

 Global Live Application Platform or G-LAP by Careers360 is an online event where you can interact with admission representatives of international universities and schools across domains like engineering, management, medicine and even hospitality.
 So, you have the option to directly chat with over 100 university representatives from anywhere in the world with the help of internet and a computer.
 What more?
 GLAP gives you the option to explore study opportunities in top study abroad destinations like the USA, UK, Canada, Australia, Malaysia and the UAE, among others.
 Besides universities, GLAP also has government country counselors like Education USA and NUFFIC NESO Netherlands to answer your queries about visa and immigration related to the countries.

 Click here to know more about G-LAP and get direct access to universities abroad

 How to find your best fit college?

 What is the point of having so many universities if you cannot find the one which you are looking for?
 Of course, you do not want to spend hours surfing through medical schools when what you want to pursue is MBA!
 Don’t worry GLAP has already solved that for you.